 21. Use Links to Your Advantage

 For example, here at CoSchedule, we frequently mention editorial calendars in our content.
-That makes sense, because making marketing calendar software is what we do.
 Instead of going in-depth on what a marketing calendar is every time we mention the topic in a broader post, we’ll include a short description that links back to an existing post.

 23. Avoid Keyword Stuffing